XargonWan/WinGE/README.md

 ### 6. Drives letter check
-If, like me, you;re using a second drive/partition to store your games and playnite you may notice that the drive that was for example D: into your main partiton now is different, in my case was E; and of course all the Playnite paths are becoming not correct because they're pointing to D:\Games (in my case).
+If, like me, you're using a second drive/partition to store your games and playnite you may notice that the drive that was for example D: into your main partiton now is different, in my case was E; and of course all the Playnite paths are becoming not correct because they're pointing to D:\Games (in my case).
 In order to fix this we have to:
 - open the regedit (WIN+R, regedit, enter).
 - browse to HKEY_LOCAL_MACHINE\SYSTEM\MountedDevices